alsabbag/wumpus-prolog/README.md

 The followiing rule resolves by printing out a statement on the current state of the agent.
 The three arguments to the rule represent the agent location, the gold location and the Wumpus location.

-First off, there's always something to do (this rule matches any location variables)...
+First off, there's always something to do, even if that something is to verify there's nothing to do other than win or lose the game (because the following rule matches any location of the agent, gold or Wumpus)...
 ```
 stnd(_, _, _) :-
     format('There\'s still something to do...~n', []).
 ```

-However, if the AL location effectively unifies with the Wumpus location (by matching both the first and third arguments), it's game over (*stnd(AL,_,AL)*) and the rule fails.
+However, in the following rule, if the AL location effectively unifies with the Wumpus location (by matching both the first and third arguments), it's game over (*stnd(AL,_,AL)*) and the rule resolves as a fail to break out of the recursion in *take_steps* 	and end the query (with a final response of "fail").

 ```
 stnd(AL, _, AL) :-